McMasterCreates/mc-forum/README.md

         Nadeem: Deploy the fully functional forum on a hosting platform.

     Documentation
-        Haniya: Write a basic README.md file describing the project, installation steps, and features.
+        Open to anyone: Write a basic README.md file describing the project, installation steps, and features.